How To Feed A Loon

 Assemble the Board

-• Use a shot glass and small jar to make the meat flowers with pepperoni and salami (see video for reference).
+• Use a shot glass and a small jar to make the meat flowers with pepperoni and salami (see video for reference).

 • Brush olive oil on the baguette slices and toast until lightly browned.